EMCL-Research-ITSecLab/ctf-creator/README.md

 ## Requirements
 Provide a YAML configuration file with the following arguments:

--     name: Name of the YAML configuration (e.g., my_config).
+    -     `name`: Name of the YAML configuration (e.g., my_config).
--     containers: Docker containers that get started for each user in a specific subnet isolated from other users (e.g., nginx:latest).
+    -     `containers`: Docker containers that get started for each user in a specific subnet isolated from other users (e.g., nginx:latest).
--     users: List of users of the CTF environment created by the CTF-Creator.
+    -     `users`: List of users of the CTF environment created by the CTF-Creator.
--     identityFile: Path to the private SSH keys for host logins.
+    -     `identityFile`: Path to the private SSH keys for host logins.
--     hosts: Hosts where the Docker containers for the CTF environment are running.
+    -     `hosts`: Hosts where the Docker containers for the CTF environment are running.
 Entries should start with the host username, followed by @, and then the IP address of the host (e.g., ubuntu@10.20.30.101).
--     subnet_first_part: First segment of the subnet IP address (e.g., 10 in 10.xx.xx.xx/24).
+    -     `subnet_first_part`: First segment of the subnet IP address (e.g., 10 in 10.xx.xx.xx/24).
--     subnet_second_part: Second segment of the subnet IP address. (e.g., 13 in xx.13.xx.xx/24).
+    -     `subnet_second_part`: Second segment of the subnet IP address. (e.g., 13 in xx.13.xx.xx/24).
--     subnet_third_part: Third segment of the subnet IP address (e.g., 0 in xx.xx.0.xx/24).
+    -     `subnet_third_part`: Third segment of the subnet IP address (e.g., 0 in xx.xx.0.xx/24).

+    An example YAML config file named test.yaml is available in the src directory to illustrate the required structure.

-### Requirements for the remote hosts specified in the YAML configuration
+### Requirements for the remote hosts that are specified in the YAML configuration
+The hosts need to be capable of spawning Docker containers.
+For that please follow the instructions:
 1. You need to install [Docker](https://docs.docker.com/engine/install/ubuntu/)
 2. You need to configure [remote access Docker daemon](https://docs.docker.com/engine/daemon/remote-access/)
 3. You need to be able to use Docker without privilaged Access run follwoing comand in the terminal of the remote hosts ``` sudo usermod -aG docker $(whoami) && newgrp docker  ```

+The hosts need to support SSH connections using asymmetric public and private keys for secure remote access.

 ## Usage
-Run ctf_main.py with Python 3 in the src folder.
+Run ctf_main.py with Python 3 in the src folder on your system.

-Provide the location of your YAML configuration file and where you want to store the created data for the connection to the CTF environment.
+Provide the location of your YAML configuration file and where you want to store the created data for the connection to the CTF environment on your device.

-For connecting to the hosts, it will also ask for your terminal password.
+Due to the use of an SSH agent for the Connection to the hosts, you will also be prompted to enter your terminal password.

 ## Testing
 To run all tests at once you can run this command in the terminal in the main folder `ctf-creator/`: